 The Options: The option you choose depends solely on your interests and your level of confidence in your command of the material covered in previous calculus courses.
 Let's repeat that point: The choice is entirely yours.

-Option 2 (Math 11): On the opposite side of the spectrum, if you are very confident in your knowledge of material on the BC syllabus, and are up for a briskly paced course, then Math 11 (Calculus for students with two terms of advanced placement credit) would be a good choice for you (a typical Math 11 syllabus) .
+Option 1 (Math 11): If you are very confident in your knowledge of material on the BC syllabus, and are up for a briskly paced course, then Math 11 (Calculus for students with two terms of advanced placement credit) would be a good choice for you (a typical Math 11 syllabus) .
 This course covers the material from the second half of Math 8 on the differential aspects of multivariable calculus, while also covering the integration theory of Math 13.
 At the end of this course, you will have the equivalent of Math 13, and can take any course for which Math 13 is listed as a prerequisite.
 Your next step is most likely a 20's level course, perhaps linear algebra or differential equations.